betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 *Second of a three-part series to commemorate the 50th anniversary of the Moon landings.*

-Retro-computing enthusiasts recently uploaded AGC source code for various Apollo missions to GitHub<sup>[7]</sup>.
-There is even a *Virtual AGC*<sup>[8]</sup> that runs this code.
+Retro-computing enthusiasts recently uploaded AGC source code for various Apollo missions to GitHub.
+There is even a *Virtual AGC* that runs this code.
 In all likelihood, it is the oldest *maintained* code on GitHub.
 Ironically, its development began over half a century ago in the ashes of a guidance software disaster.
-The loss of radar triggered a defective guidance subroutine which led to the destruction of Mariner 1 shortly after launch.
-In the transcription of hand-written guidance equations onto computer punch cards, an over-bar to indicate the use of *average* rather than *instantaneous* velocity went missing.
+The loss of radar contact triggered defective guidance software which led to the destruction of Mariner 1 shortly after launch.
+Accounts vary but one explanation is that the defect was introduced in the transcription of hand-written guidance equations into a program specification for the contractor.
+An over-bar to indicate the use of *average* rather than *instantaneous* velocity went missing.
+The contractor had implemented the guidance software to specification.
+The specification was wrong.
 The same bug had flown on two earlier Ranger missions but loss of radar necessary to trigger it never occurred.
-For NASA and MIT, the consequences of defects in the guidance software for Apollo were all too real.
+Mariner 1 would be a painful reminder of the consequences of defects in the guidance software for Apollo.

+Possible framing concepts
+   - testing and debugging
+   - co-design (a lot of changes at once)
+   - workflow (flight programs)
+   - numerics

+   - application vs. infrastruction like I/O
+   - GUI/Visualization
+   - ecosystem or stack
+   - restart
+   - memory management
+   - "communication", people style (a lot of meetings)
+   - project organization and management

+### Budget

+> ~$600 Million for whole GNC system in 1962 ($5B in 2019 dollars) over 9 years
+> ~$60 Million just on software development ($500 million in 2019 dollars) over 9 years

+>Before the first lunar landing, more than 1400 man-years of software engineering effort had been expended, with a peak manpower level of 350 engineers reached in 1968.

+> 2020 DOE Budet Request for Exascale $809 Million ($500 OoS, $309 NNSA)

+> The Budget Request furthers discovery at the frontiers of science, maintaining 40% of its budget for research supporting over 22,000 researchers, including $500M to achieve exascale computing

+## JIT (Just in Time) Ropes

+The AGC had only 2K words of read-write core and 36K words of read-only core (called *fixed memory* or *rope core*).
+All software and data had to fit into this combined 76KB of memory.
+Manufacture of rope core, installation and integration testing in the spacecraft along with crew rehersals demanded that all software development be completed 3-4 months before launch.

 # Co-Design in the Extreme
 When AGC development started even the specific steps involved and the vehicle(s) to be used in